rajveersinghcse/Llama3-Chatbot/README.md

 ## Acknowledgments

-- OpenAI for providing the LLama3 model.
+- Meta for providing the LLama3 model.
 - Bootstrap for the frontend styling.